 Paul Barton is Senior Research Fellow at the National Heart and Lung Institute (NHLI), Imperial College London; Genetics Research Manager at the Royal Brompton & Harefield Hospitals, Guy’s and St. Thomas’ NHS Foundation Trust; and a founding member of the Cardiovascular Genetics and Genomics Group (cvgenetics.org).
 His research interests include the genetics of inherited cardiac conditions and the role of IL11 in cardiac disease.

-He gained his PhD in human genetics at the University of London in 1981 and undertook six years postdoctoral training in the Molecular Biology Department of the Pasteur Institute in Paris studying muscle protein genes under the direction of Dr Margaret Buckingham and supported by fellowships from the Muscular Dystrophy Association of America (MDA), the European Molecular Biology Organization (EMBO) and later, as a tenured scientist of the French Institut National de la Santé et de la Recherche Médicale (INSERM, equivalent UK MRC).
+Following a PhD in human genetics from the University of London, he undertook postdoctoral training at the Institut Pasteur Paris with Margaret Buckingham FRS, supported by fellowships from the Muscular Dystrophy Association of America (MDA) and European Molecular Biology Organization (EMBO) and later as a tenured staff scientist (CR1, Institut National de la Santé et de la Recherche Médicale; INSERM).

 He was later recruited to the newly formed National Heart and Lung Institute (NHLI) by Professor Sir Magdi Yacoub OM FRS and established a team investigating molecular and cellular mechanisms of cardiac development and disease, supported initially by a 10-year Senior Research Fellowship from the British Heart Foundation.
 He later became Reader in Molecular Biology at NHLI and Assistant Director of Research at the Magdi Yacoub Institute, Harefield.